abc-inc/persephone/docs/source.md

 ## Linking without Markdown viewer

-persephone comes with a built-in Markdown renderer, which has multiple themes and is highly customizable.
+Persephone comes with a built-in Markdown renderer, which has multiple themes and is highly customizable.
-If the binary size really matters, you can build persephone without renderer, which reduces the size by approx. 7 MB.
+If the binary size really matters, you can build Persephone without renderer, which reduces the size by approx. 7 MB.
 This can be achieved by setting `GOFLAGS="-tags=no_markdown"`.
 Then it will simply write the Markdown text to stdout without formatting.